-In addition to telecom equipment, the DS31404 is suitable for a wide variety frequency conversion and clock generation applications.
+In addition to telecom equipment, the DS31415 is suitable for a wide variety frequency conversion and clock generation applications.

-The DS31404 can accept up to four input clocks of any frequency from 2kHz to 750MHz and any signal format, differential or single-ended.
-Each of these four input clocks is continually monitored for activity and frequency accuracy with very high resolution.
-Each input clock can be internally divided and/or fractionally (i.e. ratiometrically) scaled to make one of the several clock frequencies that the digital PLLs (DPLLs) can lock to.
-This fractional scaling allows, for example, a clock signal recovered from a SONET port where 255/237 FEC scaling is in use, to be scaled by 237/255 and divided down to 19.44MHz for use by the DPLLs.
-For each of the two DPLLs in the DS31404, any combination of the four input clocks can be given relative priorities.
-The DS31404's input selection logic can then automatically select the highest priority valid clock for each DPLL.
+The DS31415 can accept up to three input clocks of any frequency from 2kHz to 750MHz and any signal format, differential or single-ended.
+Each of these input clocks is continually monitored for activity and frequency accuracy with very high resolution.
+Each input clock can be internally divided and/or fractionally (i.e. ratiometrically) scaled to make one of the several clock frequencies that the digital PLL (DPLL) can lock to.
+This fractional scaling allows, for example, a clock signal recovered from a SONET port where 255/237 FEC scaling is in use, to be scaled by 237/255 and divided down to 19.44MHz for use by the DPLL.
+The input clocks can be given relative priorities, and the DS31415's input selection logic can then automatically select the highest priority valid clock for the DPLL.
 Switching between input clocks can be revertive or nonrevertive.
 Input clock selection can also be done manually by system software when needed.

-Each of the DS31404's two DPLLs can be configured for any level of performance from simple frequency conversion up through stratum 2 compliance.
-In many telecom systems, DPLL1 is configured for stratum compliance, and DPLL2 is configured to produce a derived DS1 or E1 output that can be transmitted to a colocated BITS system.
-Alternately, DPLL2 can be configured to free-run, rather than lock to an input clock, to produce output clocks at the local oscillator's frequency accuracy.
-The DPLLs have programmable bandwidth, damping factor, phase detector behavior, and holdover averaging behavior.
-Each DPLL can switch between primary and secondary clocks with an arbitrary phase difference without causing a phase change on the output clocks.
+The DS31415's DPLL can be configured for any level of performance from simple frequency conversion up through stratum 2 compliance.
+For frequency synthesis applications, the DPLL can be configured to free-run, rather than lock to an input clock, to produce output clocks at the local oscillator's frequency accuracy.
+The DPLL has programmable bandwidth, damping factor, phase detector behavior, and holdover averaging behavior.
+The DPLL can switch between primary and secondary clocks with an arbitrary phase difference without causing a phase change on the output clocks.
 This feature is often called hitless switching.
-Other features of the DPLLs are outlined in the detailed features list of section 5.2.
+Other DPLL features are outlined in the detailed features list of section 5.

-The DS31404's DPLLs are followed by a flexible, high-performance output clock generation subsystem.
-This subsystem consists of four digital frequency synthesis (DFS) blocks, two high-performance analog PLLs (APLLs) plus internal muxes and dividers.
+The DPLL is followed by a flexible, high-performance output clock generation subsystem.
+This subsystem consists of two digital frequency synthesis (DFS) blocks, a high-performance analog PLL (APLL) plus internal muxes and dividers.
 See the block diagram in Figure 3-1 for a visual representation of the output clock subsystem.
-The DS31404 has eight output clocks arranged in four groups.
+The DS31415 has four output clocks arranged in two groups.
 Each output clock group has a differential output clock and a single-ended CMOS/TTL output clock.

-Output clock groups 1 and 3 have a DFS block and a multi-GHz APLL with high-resolution fractional scaling and sub-ps rms output jitter.
-These output clock groups each have a direct differential signal path from the APLL to a CML output driver.
-This path provides the lowest jitter output clocks (and the highest frequency, up to 750MHz).
-The two APLLs are completely independent from one another.
-Each APLL can multiply its input clock rate by an integer or non-integer value, and each can produce two independent integer divides of its VCO frequency, one for the CML output, and the other for internal use by any of the four output clock groups.
+Output clock group 1 has a DFS block and a multi-GHz APLL with high-resolution fractional scaling and sub-ps rms output jitter.
+This output clock group has a direct differential signal path from the APLL to a CML output driver.
+This path provides the lowest jitter output clock (and the highest frequency, up to 750MHz).
+The APLL can multiply its input clock rate by an integer or non-integer value, and can produce two independent integer divides of its VCO frequency, one for the CML output, and the other for internal use by either of the output clock groups.